Former president's trial on tax evasion charges may culminate close to election day

 Kiska and Kučkovský deny the charges.

-Closing statements from all the involved parties, including the prosecutor, defence lawyers and the accused, are currently scheduled for October 11th, which is when the first-instance court's verdict may be returned.
+Closing statements from all the involved parties, including the prosecutor, defence lawyers and the charged, are scheduled for October 11, which is when the first-instance court's verdict may be returned.

 Kiska's perspective